About Etz Chaim

 Means "Tree of Life" in Hebrew and symbolises new beginnings; moral, spiritual and physical growth through nurture.

-Etz Chaim Jewish Primary School is a one form entry primary school with a nursery and when full, will cater for children between the ages of 3-11 years old (Nursery to year 6 inclusive) serving the local community in Mill Hill, North London.
+Etz Chaim Jewish Primary School is a one form entry primary school with a nursery and which caters for children between the ages of 3-11 years old (Nursery to Year 6 inclusive) serving the local community in Mill Hill, North London.
 The school is committed to the practice of Modern Orthodox Judaism.
 The school opened in September 2011 and was excited to be one of the first new Free Schools that year.
-For our first two years we were located in temporary accommodation and moved to our permanent site in September 2013.